-The Accountability Reporting Framework provides the Board with consistent information about each NCAA Division I athletics program, enhancing the Board's ability to effectively monitor the activities of UW System's Division I athletics programs.
+The Accountability Reporting Framework provides the Board with consistent information about each NCAA Division I athletics program, enhancing the Board's ability to effectively monitor the activities of the Universities of Wisconsin's Division I athletics programs.

-Under the Regents' Accountability Reporting Framework, each UW System Division I athletics program is required to provide information to the Board annually describing the extent to which the program: 1) adheres to any performance standards implemented by an institution or its athletic board; 2) safeguards the welfare of all students; 3) maintains NCAA compliance; and 4) assures fiscal integrity.
+Under the Regents' Accountability Reporting Framework, each UW Division I athletics program is required to provide information to the Board annually describing the extent to which the program: 1) adheres to any performance standards implemented by a university or its athletic board; 2) safeguards the welfare of all students; 3) maintains NCAA compliance; and 4) assures fiscal integrity.
 The attached report is submitted in accordance with those requirements.